 - Windows: The available binaries for NumPy are mostly not compiled against VS2010.
 However I have found a version on CGTalk that I can confirm works at least with Nuke 8-10 (credit goes to skuzee, thanks for compiling & sharing): Download here.
-If you are using Nuke7, you can use the numpy version thats included with every Houdini 13 Installation.

 - Linux: Check your repositories, NumPy should be available at least for the native python version of your distribution.
 Starting with Nuke 13, you can even run